advanced-rest-client/request-panel/README.md

 -   `payload` (`String`) - Message body if the request can carry a body.
 GET and HEAD request will ignore this property.
 -   `method` (`String`) - HTTP method.
 -   `auth` (`Object`) - an authorization data that will be passed to the transport library (`socket-fetch`)
--   `id` (`Number`) - Request ID.
-It is unique number for the request.
+-   `id` (`String`) - Request ID.
+It is an UUID for the request.
 The id is reported back by the transport library in all its events.

 ### response-ready event